natcap/invest.users-guide/source/en/ndr.rst

     .. note::
        Loads are the sources of nutrients associated with each LULC class.
 This value is the total load from all sources.
 If you want to represent different levels of fertilizer application, you will need to create separate LULC classes, for example one class called "crops - high fertilizer use" a separate class called "crops - low fertilizer use" etc.

+    - :investspec:`ndr.ndr biophysical_table_path.columns.load_type_p`
+    - :investspec:`ndr.ndr biophysical_table_path.columns.load_type_n`

     .. note::
-       Data sources may provide loading values as either the amount of applied nutrient (e.g. fertilizer, livestock waste, atmospheric deposition); or as “extensive” measures of contaminants, which are empirical values representing the contribution of a parcel to the nutrient budget (e.g. nutrient export running off urban areas, crops, etc.) In the case of having applied nutrient values, they should be corrected for the nutrient retention provided by the pixel itself, using the application rate and retention efficiency value (*eff_n* or *eff_p*) for that land cover type:
+       Data sources may provide loading values as either the nutrient application rate (e.g. fertilizer, livestock waste, atmospheric deposition); or as measured contaminant runoff, which are empirical values representing the contribution of a parcel to the nutrient budget (e.g. nutrient export running off urban areas, crops, etc.).
+These two types of loading values are denoted *application-rate* and *measured-runoff* respectively in the biophysical table.
+Since the model equations require measured runoff values, if you supply application rate values, the model will adjust for the nutrient retention provided on the pixel itself, using the application rate and retention efficiency value (*eff_n* or *eff_p*) for that land cover type:

+       _loading = application rate * (1 - retention efficiency)_
+Using the specific biophysical table fields:
-       applied_nutrient * (1 - retention_efficiency)
+       _loading = application-rate * (1 - [eff_n_ or _eff_p])_

+Note that you can provide a mix of _measured-runoff_ and _application-rate_ values, and the model will only adjust the _application-rate_ values as described, _measured-runoff_ values do not need to be adjusted.

-       For example, if the nitrogen application rate for an agricultural LULC class is 10 kg/ha/year, and the retention efficiency is 0.4, you should enter a value of 6.0 into the *n_load* column of the biophysical table.
-If you have "extensive"/nutrient export values, then you may use them directly in the biophysical table without correction.
+       For example, if the nitrogen application rate for an agricultural LULC class is 10 kg/ha/year, and the retention efficiency is 0.4, the model will adjust the value to 6.0 kg/ha/year (= 10 kg/ha/year * (1 - 0.4)).
+If you have measured/nutrient export values, denoted as *measured-runoff* in the biophysical table, then the model will use these directly without adjustment.

     - :investspec:`ndr.ndr biophysical_table_path.columns.eff_[NUTRIENT]` The nutrient retention capacity for a given vegetation type is expressed as a proportion of the amount of nutrient from upslope.
 For example, high values (0.6 to 0.8) may be assigned to all natural vegetation types (such as forests, natural pastures, wetlands, or prairie), indicating that 60-80% of nutrient is retained.